DiamondLightSource/pymalcolm/docs/architecture.rst

 ^^^^^^^^^

 This method will stop the block responding to external input until reset() is called.
-It is allowed from any state, and will make the device as Disabled and return immediately.
+It is allowed from any state, and will mark the device as Disabled and return immediately.
 It will always return in Disabled state.
 The state diagram subset below shows the valid set of transitions: